BeFunky was kind enough to sponsor this post, but all opinions are 100% my own.

 As mentioned in that video, you will want to have your channel branded with your own channel art.
 Let’s get into that now…

-Your channel art is the large cover you see when you click “My Channel” from your dashboard.
+Channel art is the large cover you see when you click “My Channel” from your dashboard.
 It will likely be the first thing viewers notice when they visit your channel too so you want to make a good impression.
 A great online tool to help you create your YouTube channel art is BeFunky.
+I personally use BeFunky to create my own graphics.

 Here is a helpful template that shows what areas will be visible on different devices.
 Keep these dimensions in mind as you create.